FlowzPlatform/documentaion/dockerized_symfony_project.md

 ### process to dockerize symfony projects.

-(1) Download the solrcore,database and project from oldserver.
+(1) Take ssh (Secure Shell) and login in host.
+Download the solrcore,database and project from oldserver.

 ![selection_034](https://user-images.githubusercontent.com/28925482/41086126-b1abee54-6a56-11e8-9c72-76766999c69e.png)